FaaSTools/goal-driven-bas/iot-device-plugin/README.md

 2. Clone the repository.
 3. Run `./gradlew build` to build the project.

-### Executing the Program

-1. Start the IoT device server with `./gradlew :iot-device:run`.
-2. Start the plugin server with `./gradlew :plugin:run`.

 ### Building and Deploying Docker Images

 1. Create Docker images using `jibDockerBuild` (task in Gradle) within both the iot-device and plugin modules.